-Factors that affect your vehicle's range
+Factors that affect your car's range

-How you drive your vehicle, which settings or features are active, driving conditions and traffic can all affect range in different ways.
+How you drive your car, which settings or features are active, driving conditions and traffic can all affect your car's range in different ways.

 Speed Driving at higher speeds increases your fuel consumption.
 Drive mode Depending on your selected drive mode, your fuel consumption may be affected.
-City driving and traffic situation Varying your speed by frequently accelerating and braking will increase fuel consumption compared to keeping a constant speed.
-Climate settings Which climate features are active and how much they affect your fuel consumption.
-Tires and tire pressure Tire condition and tire pressure can affect your range.
-Road condition and topography Road conditions and hilliness can affect your range.
-Towing Towing a trailer demands more power from your vehicle and will adversely affect fuel consumption.
+City driving and traffic situation Varying your speed by frequently accelerating and braking will increase your fuel consumption compared to keeping a constant speed.
+Climate settings Which climate features are active and to what extent they affect your fuel consumption.
+Tyres and tyre pressure Tyre condition and tyre pressure can affect your range.
+Road condition and , 3 ,1 , , , , topography Towing Towing a trailer demands more power from your car and will adversely affect fuel consumption.
 This is relative to the type of trailer being towed.